Ouranosaurus: Classification

+In the 2025 description of the British styracosternan Istiorachis by Lockwood and colleagues, their phylogenetic analysis recovered Ouranosaurus as the sister taxon to the taxon within the ankylopollexian clade Styracosterna, diverging immediately before the Hadrosauriformes.
+These results are displayed in the cladogram below:

 Paleobiology

 Diet

 The jaws were apparently operated by relatively weak muscles.
 Ouranosaurus had only small temporal openings behind the eyes, from which the larger capiti-mandibularis muscle was attached to the coronoid process on the lower jaw bone.
 Small rounded horns in front of its eyes made Ouranosaurus the only known horned ornithopod.
 The back of the skull was rather narrow and could not compensate for the lack of a greater area of attachment for the jaw muscle, that the openings normally would provide, allowing for more power and a stronger bite.
 A lesser muscle, the musculus depressor mandibulae, used to open the lower jaws, was located at the back of the skull and was connected to a strongly projecting, broad and anteriorly oblique processus paroccipitalis.
 Ouranosaurus probably used its teeth to chew up tough plant food.
 A diet has been suggested of leaves, fruit, and seeds as the chewing would allow to free more energy from high quality food; the wide beak on the other hand indicates a specialisation in eating large amounts of low quality fodder.
 Ouranosaurus lived in a river delta.